muxinc/media-chrome/docs/src/pages/en/themes.md

 the context.

-Themes provide a great solution for changing the look and feel of your player, and wrap your media controls up in nice and portable package.
+Themes provide a great solution for changing the look and feel of your player, and wrap your media controls up in a nice and portable package.

 ## Basics